-When these projects use thin wire to attach beads, consider trying the same technique using...
-Fireline or a macrame cord like C-Lon, S-Lon or similar thread.
+When these projects use thin wire to attach beads, consider trying the same technique using Fireline or a macrame cord such as C-Lon, S-Lon or similar thread.
 The only difference will be that you need to knot the wire to the frame.

 This dainty little ring has two hearts, which can symbolize the joining together of two people in love.
 This is a great craft for a beginner wire jig project.
 If you don't have a wire jig or don't know how to use one, the tutorial only requires standard wire jewelry tools.

 02 of 07

 This free tutorial will show you how to make a wire heart that is a perfect necklace pendant or as a base to add beads.
 This is a beginner jewelry making project, but you will need some basic wire jewelry making tools including wire cutters and round nose pliers.
 You can use the barrel of a pen or magic marker instead of round nose pliers to make the curves of the heart.

 This jewelry tutorial will teach you how to make several wire hearts at one time—a great time saver!
 The best part is that by using this technique, not only will you speed up your jewelry making, all of the wire hearts you make will be the same size and shape.

 This project will make up to four-wire hearts at one time using soft metal wire, such as copper, sterling silver or aluminum.
 Making multiple wire hearts with harder jewelry wire like brass can be difficult unless you use thinner wire.